mikitashamkuts/freerunner/README.md

   - **Purpose**: The script is executed automatically after the dependencies are installed via `yarn install`.
 This script is often used to run additional setup steps that are required for the project to function correctly, such as running custom build scripts, linking native dependencies, or performing clean-up tasks.
   - **Usage**: This script runs automatically after `yarn install`.
 No manual intervention is typically required.

-- **`yarn clean:ios`**:
-  - **Purpose**: The script is used to clean up the iOS build artifacts.
-This includes deleting derived data, cleaning the build folder, and removing any cached files.
-This can be helpful in resolving issues related to corrupted caches or build errors.
-  - **Usage**: This script can be run manually when you need to perform a clean build of your iOS project.

 # Debugging